How-to

 When it trips

-The detector evaluates each (ASN, country) tuple over a rolling 60-minute window.
+The detector evaluates each (ASN, country) pair over a rolling 60-minute window.
 It fires on any of three independent signals:

 - 20+ distinct probe paths from one ASN → warning.
 Classic scanner fingerprint.